60 Deep Questions To Ask Yourself To Create “Aha” Moments

 Here are 60 deep questions to ask yourself to create “aha” moments:

-I suggest you get a notebook or journal, and write the question on paper in longhand (not typing).
-Close your eyes, take a few deep, cleansing breaths, and repeat the question out loud or in your head.
+I suggest you get a notebook or journal, and write the deep question on paper in longhand (not typing).
+Close your eyes, take a few deep, cleansing breaths, and repeatedly ask yourself the question out loud or in your head.
 Then start writing what comes to your mind.

-You might consider working on a question a week, writing your initial thoughts, and then coming back to the question over the subsequent days to create action steps or ideas about how to implement any changes the question invites.
+You might consider asking yourself a deep question a week, writing your initial thoughts, and then coming back to the question over the subsequent days to create action steps or ideas about how to implement any changes the question invites.
 Some questions might compel you to meet with someone, to seek advice or counsel, or make physical changes in your environment.

-Other questions might involve creating new habits, breaking old patterns, or even overhauling an entire area of your life.
-As you have certain insights, you might experience grief, remorse, or regret — but you also might experience elation, freedom, and surprise.
+As you have certain insights around these deep life questions, you might experience grief, remorse, or regret — but you also might experience elation, freedom, and surprise.

 Allow yourself to feel these feelings, knowing they will pass in time.
 As you make positive changes based on your responses to these questions, your initial reactions will ultimately transform into contentment and inner peace.